ogeeDeveloper/TestProject_CICD/Readme.md

 - This is the Jenkins pipeline script that defines the CI/CD process.
 It includes stages for cleaning up the workspace, checking out the source code, building the application, performing SonarQube analysis, provisioning infrastructure with Terraform, and deploying the application using Ansible.

-This file can be found in the Jenkins_Output.txt
+The Job pipeline can be found in the Jenkins_Output.txt

 Time it takes to provision the deployment server with terraform